abitofbits/cocos2dx-shaders-demo/README.md

 Cocos2d-X Shaders Demo
 ===

-This is a small demo collection of 20 shaders created while studying Cocos2d-X (v.
-3.14 and 3.17) to learn how to make iOS, Android and OSX games.
+This is a small demo collection of 20 shaders created while studying Cocos2d-X (from v.
+3.10 to 3.17) to learn how to make iOS, Android and OSX games.

 They can certainly be improved and optimized but I didn't care during the study phase.